tato-gh/mix_test_observer/README.md

 # MixTestObserver

-MixTestObserver is a semiauto test runner. `mix test` run when each time you write whose file path to the observing file.
+MixTestObserver is a semiauto test runner.
+Run `mix test` when each time you write whose target path to the observing file.

 For why: